Random vectors in the presence of a single big jump: Asymptotic behavior of aggregate claims.

-Assumption \ref{ass.AKP.5.2} is general enough to permit to the insurer to have both risk-free and risky investments simultaneously, see in \cite[Exam.
+Assumption \ref{ass.AKP.5.2} is general enough to permit to the insurer to have both risk-free and risky investments simultaneously; see in \cite[Exam.
 1]{chen:liu:2023}.
-Furthermore, Assumption \ref{ass.AKP.5.2} permits $\{R_t\,,\;0<t \leq T\}$ to be a cadlad process, that is considered as the most general processes to depict the yields of investment portfolio in risk theory, see \cite{cheng:konstantinides:wang:2022}.
+The Assumption \ref{ass.AKP.5.2} is clearly dependent of the choice of $T >0$ in several cases.